simolus3/drift/docs/pages/docs/Other engines/vm.md

 For more details on sqlite compile options, see [their documentation](https://www.sqlite.org/compile.html).

-## Moor-only functions
+## Drift-only functions {#moor-only-functions}

-`moor_ffi` includes additional sql functions not available in standard sqlite:
+The `NativeDatabase` includes additional sql functions not available in standard sqlite:

 - `pow(base, exponent)` and `power(base, exponent)`: This function takes two numerical arguments and returns `base` raised to the power of `exponent`.
   If `base` or `exponent` aren't numerical values or null, this function will return `null`.
 This function behaves exactly like `pow` in `dart:math`.